NCAS-CMS/cfa-conventions/source/cfa.md

   these conventions.

 `address`

+* For each fragment, identifies the address of the fragment within its file.

 * Names the variable containing each fragment's address within its file.
 If the fragment is in the parent file then the address is the